Show / Hide Table of Contents

 }

-In this case, the metadata array has been used to add a warehouse SKU, indicate whether the shipment is refundable, and provide an expiration data for the shipment contents.
+In this sample, the metadata array has been used to add a warehouse SKU, state if the shipment is refundable, and provide an expiration data for the shipment contents.

 Track validates all Register Shipment requests in line with the rules set out in the API reference.
 Where an uploaded shipment does not meet this validation, Track returns an error.